theme/shiori/README.md

     >>> 1366.0 / a
     8.663115169964485e-12

-says a 1366 x 768 laptop computer's screen width will cause three.js to render with pricison of e-12 level when we view a xrange of 50 centuries.
+means a 1366 x 768 laptop computer's screen width will cause three.js to render with pricison of e-12 level when we view a xrange of 50 centuries.

 three.js [WebGLRenderer][https://threejs.org/docs/?q=render#Reference/Renderers/WebGLRenderer] has a precision property

     precision — Shader precision.
 Can be "highp", "mediump" or "lowp".
 Defaults to "highp" if supported by the device.

 if I let DataPoint.x = atime ( in milliseconds ), and zoom ... seems no problem.  (just some minor fix to control widget range.)

+### change DataPoints position before every render.

+We can adjust DataPoint's position before each render, before rendering.

+Calculating position needs:

+* WebPage.atime ( will be used as `DataPoint.date` )
+* camera ( zoom, position, left, right ), calculates current visible xrange, further determines current `y-scale` of { minute, hour, day, week, month, year ...}
+* renderer ( browser client area: width, height ), with camera zoom, calculates `DataPoint.position.y`

+Naming the algorithm method `DataGroup.layoutY( points, camera, renderer )`

+Utilize `moment().startOf('year');`